ajantaju/F4FEVR/README.md

 Open folder where you installed.

 Copy the files from "Game Folder Files" to your Fallout 4VR game folder.
-If updating backup folder and do a clean install/if deleting partially verify files.
+If updating backup game folder and delete unwanted files from game folder, then verify files with steam (or equivalent).

 Open MO2 that was just downloaded.